iandennismiller/poodledo/README.markdown

 - Implement a generic account/key storage system
 - Write several sample scripts for reference
 - Add batch processing for notes and tasks
-- Write a "pythonic" wrapper that makes the returned objects smart (e.g., doing `task_object.name = "New Name" would actually update the task's name with the API)
+- Write a "pythonic" wrapper that makes the returned objects smart (e.g., doing `task_object.name = "New Name"` would actually update the task's name with the API)
 - Make objects which have an ordering (folders and subtasks) a) honor that ordering, and b) be re-orderable

 License
 =======
 poodledo is released under a **BSD License**.
-See LICENSE file for details.
+See the LICENSE file for details.

 Contact
 =======